-Korean cuisine is filled with many kinds of delicious foods which makes learning food in Korean crucial.
+Korean cuisine is filled with many kinds of delicious foods, which makes learning about food in Korean crucial.
 In this lesson, we’ll teach you the Korean words for different kinds of food.

-In this article, we will be learning the different Korean terms for food – as in what the different vocabulary for different vegetables, fruits, noodles, etc. is.
-This will be crucial when you are in South Korea especially if you plan to shop for groceries at the supermarket!
+In this article, we will be learning the different Korean terms for food – as in what the different vocabulary for different vegetables, fruits, noodles, etc. This will be crucial when you are in South Korea, especially if you plan to shop for groceries at the supermarket!

 Below is a free PDF guide that you can download and take with you: